Daniel-KM/UpgradeToOmekaS/index.md

 {% include intro_extensions.md %}

+{% include stats_upgradable.md %}

+Feel free to add missing plugins or modules, or to create an upgrader for the plugin [Upgrade to Omeka S](https://github.com/Daniel-KM/Omeka-plugin-UpgradeToOmekaS), or an importer for the module [Omeka 2 Importer](https://github.com/omeka-s-modules/Omeka2Importer).

 See more details on [plugins]({{ site.url | append: '/UpgradeToOmekaS/omeka_plugins.html' }}) and [modules]({{ site.url | append: '/UpgradeToOmekaS/omeka_s_modules.html' }}).

 <div class="container-fluid">